Edict of Milan: Peace of the Church

-Galerius' earlier edict did nothing to restore the confiscated property of Christians.
-It was left to the Edict of Milan to do this.
-Instructions were given for Christians' meeting places and other properties to be returned and compensation paid by the state to the current owners:
+Galerius's earlier edict did nothing to restore the confiscated property of Christians.
+That was left to the Edict of Milan.
+Instructions were given for Christians' meeting places and other properties to be returned and compensation to be paid by the state to the current owners:

-It directed the provincial magistrates to execute this order at once with all energy so that public order may be restored and the continuance of divine favour may "preserve and prosper our successes together with the good of the state."
-Constantine ordered that the restitution should be at the expense of the State.
-For Christians, the immunities and guaranties contained in this act had most important results.
-For the first time, it became possible to observe publicly the liturgy in its fullness, and seriously and earnestly to attempt to mould the life of the empire according to Christian ideals and standards.
+It directed the provincial magistrates to execute the order at once with all energy so that public order may be restored and the continuance of divine favour may "preserve and prosper our successes together with the good of the state."
+Constantine ordered for the restitution to be at the expense of the state.
+For Christians, the immunities and guaranties contained in the act had most important results.
+For the first time, it became possible to observe publicly the liturgy in its fullness and to attempt seriously and earnestly to mould the life of the empire according to Christian ideals and standards.
 The joy of the Christians at this change in their public status is expressed by Eusebius in his "Church History" (X, ii).

 This period of Church history is also known as the "Peace of the Church".
-Eusebius says that it stated: "it has pleased us to remove all conditions whatsoever."
+Eusebius says that it stated that "it has pleased us to remove all conditions whatsoever."
 The edict further demanded that individual Romans right any wrongs towards Christians: "...the same shall be restored to the Christians without payment or any claim of recompense and without any kind of fraud or deception."
-While this provided restorative justice for Christians, the motivation for the provision was stated to be that the "…public order may be secured".
-The exhortation to right historic wrongs may also reflect the leaders' desires to avoid unfavorable consequences such as social unrest and further conquests.
-Koszarycz says that Constantine was superstitious and believed enough in the existence of the non-Christian gods to not want to offset the balance of good and evil.
-It was believed that, the sooner this balance was restored by the Romans establishing a state of justice with the Christians, the sooner the state would become stable.
+The exhortation to right historic wrongs may also reflect the leaders' desires to avoid unfavourable consequences such as social unrest and further conquests.
+Koszarycz says that Constantine was superstitious and believed in the existence of the non-Christian gods enough that they did not want to offset the balance of good and evil.
+It was believed that the sooner that balance was restored by the Romans establishing a state of justice with the Christians, the sooner the state would become stable.

-The term "Peace of the Church" is also applied in England and Ireland to the ending of persecution that followed the Acts of Catholic Emancipation (1778–1926).
-In Germany, it is also applied to life after the Kulturkampf.
+The term "Peace of the Church" has sometimes been applied in Great Britain and Ireland to the ending of persecution that followed Catholic emancipation between 1778 and 1926.
+In Germany, it can refer to life after the Kulturkampf, which lasted from 1871 to 1878.